-In this chapter, we learned about the various Kali Linux ISO images, learned how to verify and download them and learned how to create boot USB disks from them on various operating systems.
-We also discussed how to boot the USB disks and reviewed how to configure the BIOS and startup settings on various hardware platforms so that the USB disks will boot.
+In this chapter, you learned about the various Kali Linux ISO images, learned how to verify and download them, and learned how to create bootable USB disks from them on various operating systems.
+We also discussed how to boot the USB disks and reviewed how to configure the BIOS/UEFI and startup settings on various hardware platforms so that the USB disks will boot.

 www.kali.orgis the only official download site for Kali ISOs.
 Do not download them from any other site, because those downloads could contain malware.